Bakhshullah-Wahid/websiteLogoDesign/readMe.md

-This is a logo of a Website MyDecade Designed By Bakhshullah Wahid
+This is a logo of a Website MyDecade(Remember the past), Designed By Bakhshullah Wahid